Academic Degree Programs

-Academic programs at the University of North Florida are built on a strong foundation in the traditional arts and sciences.
-Through its College of Arts and Sciences, Coggin College of Business, College of Computing, Engineering, and Construction, College of Education and Human Services, and Brooks College of Health, UNF offers 55 undergraduate degree programs with 80 areas of concentration and 26 master's degree programs with 57 areas of concentration.
-In addition, UNF offers three doctoral programs; two in nursing through the Brooks College of Health and one in Educational Leadership through the College of Education.
+Academic programs at the University of North Florida (UNF) are built on a strong foundation in the traditional arts and sciences.
 All educational programs for which academic credit is awarded are approved by the faculty and the administration.
-In addition, each academic program has established learning outcomes and evaluation strategies.
+Additionally, each academic program has established learning outcomes and evaluation strategies.